Venkateshcoder2003/Jarvis/README.md

 # 🧠 Friday - Your Personal AI Assistant - Part 2

-This is a Python-based AI assistant inspired by *Jarvis*, capable of:
+This is a Python-based AI assistant inspired by *Alexa*, capable of:

 - 🔍 Searching the web
 - 🌤️ Weather checking